-- Investigate mechanisms of bone marrow resistance to targeted MERTK inhibition.
+Determine mechanisms of resistance to targeted MERTK inhibition.

-- Identify roles and effects of MERTK inhbition in ETP T-ALL.
+Identify roles and effects of MERTK inhibition in early thymic precursor acute lymphoblastic leukemia.

-- Elucidate the molecular pathways that synergize with MERTK to inhibit acute myeloid leukemia cellular proliferation.
+Elucidate molecular pathways that can be targeted in combination with MERTK inhibition in acute myeloid leukemia.

-- Identify tyrosine kinase inhibitors that act synergistically with MERTK inhibition to suppress NSCLC cell line expansion and xenograft tumor growth.
+Identify tyrosine kinase inhibitors that synergize with MERTK inhibition to suppress tumor growth.

-- Understand resistance mechanisms to EGFR tyrosine kinase inhibitors for NSCLC with activating EGFR mutations.
+Determine roles for MERTK in resistance to third-generation EGFR tyrosine kinase inhibitors in non-small cell lung cancers with activating EGFR mutations.

 Dawn Barnes, PhD

 Current Project: Elucidating the molecular pathways that synergize with MERTK inhibition in acute myeloid leukemia.